Radeon Software Crimson ReLive Edition 17.1.2 Supports 'Conan Exiles' And 'Ghost Recon' Betas

 You can download the new Radeon Software Crimson ReLive Edition 17.1.2 at AMD’s website.

 I have a R9 290X, I have to use 16.11 in order to avoid rendering my entire machine inoperable.
 With any other driver revision since 16.11, Windows 10 boots to severe display corruption, or it simply boots to a black screen entirely.
-If it boots: it prevents overclocking [at least the software I use, and a couple others I tried] locks my core at 150Mhz and my RAM at 300Mhz
+If it boots: it prevents overclocking locks my core at 150Mhz and my RAM at 300Mhz

-If AMD decides to continue to ostracize those that have 2 year old [former flagship] hardware, and have already given them money; it only succeeds in making Nvidia look like a better option for my next upgrade.
+If AMD decides to continue to ostracize those that have 2 year old hardware, and have already given them money; it only succeeds in making Nvidia look like a better option for my next upgrade.

 If I cannot make full use of my hardware with AMD's most-current drivers, then I see no reason to continue to suport them if they do not wish to continue to support me.